Violation of Probation in Florida: Penalties, Hearings, and Defenses

 Violation of Probation Defenses

-In addition to this general standard, defenses to violation of probation allegations include:
+In addition to this general requirement, defenses to violation of probation allegations include the following:

 Civil Traffic Infraction

-Probation may not be revoked based on a non-criminal traffic violation absent a special condition of probation preventing a person from driving.
+Probation may not be revoked based on a non-criminal traffic violation unless there is a special condition of probation prohibiting a person from driving.

 Constructive Possession